 Very high levels in the blood can go as high as multiple thousands of units per liter.
-Even 2,000-20,000 U/L!
+As high as 2,000-20,000 U/L!

-What could be causing your levels to be higher than average?
+What could be causing your high alt levels?

-In any instance, all cases of the enzyme becoming elevated point to damage that has taken place.
-Otherwise it wouldn’t be in the blood in high amounts.
+In any instance, all cases of the enzyme becoming an elevated point of damage that has taken place.
+Otherwise, it wouldn’t be in the blood in high amounts.